“Dang Good Cleaning for that Dang Good Feeling!”

 Improving Indoor Air Quality

-Improving Indoor Air Quality – An Introduction.
+Indoor Air Quality – An Introduction.

 Breathe Easy in your Home.

 Indoor Air Quality can get overlooked.
 Often, we focus on the air quality outdoors instead.
 How many times during the summer do we close windows in Calgary?
-Despite the heat, we shut up our homes to stop smoke from forest fires from entering our living space.
+Despite the heat, we shut up our homes to stop smoke from forest fires entering our living space.
 Although not so obvious, our indoor air quality can get just as compromised, if not more so.
-The US Environmental Protection Agency (EPA) suggests that pollutants indoors can be up to five times higher than those outdoors.
+The US Environmental Protection Agency (EPA) suggests that indoor pollutants can be up to five times higher than those outdoors.

-Who is affected by Poor Indoor Air Quality?
+Who is Affected by Poor Indoor Air Quality?

 Asthmatics and those suffering from respiratory problems are at high risk of being affected by Indoor Air Pollution.
-People with existing allergies may be more susceptible too.
+People with existing allergies may be more susceptible, too.
 Children, the elderly, and people with weakened immune systems or autoimmune illnesses are also vulnerable.
 Yet anyone exposed to air pollution over a prolonged period may suffer its effects.

 • Allergy Symptoms – Coughing and Sneezing